mvolkmann/blog/src/python/python-compared-to-js.md

 (elements can have different types).
 Python ranges are immutable sequences of numbers and are often used in `for` loops.
+Python sets are mutable sequences that do not allow duplicate values and are typically homogeneous.

 To create a JavaScript array: